Advanced Podiatry Practice

-1. Apply comprehensive assessment skills to the high risk foot
+1. Consolidate comprehensive assessment skills to the high risk foot

 2. Consolidate and improve skills in patient documentation and management plans for high risk clients

-3. Demonstrate competence in communication skills within the clinical setting to entry level standard
+3. Develop and improve communication skills within the clinical setting to entry level standard

 4. Demonstrate an ability to work as an effective member of a multi-disciplinary health care team

-5. Provide competent clinical treatment across the scope of podiatry practice including podiatric minor surgery
+5. Demonstrate an ability to provide sound clinical treatment across the scope of podiatry practice including podiatric minor surgery

-6. Implement evidence based practice into the clinical setting
+6. Understand and implement evidence based practice into the clinical setting

-7. Demonstrate appreciation of the need to refer to other health professionals when required
+7. Understand and appreciate the need to refer to other health professionals when required

-8. Integrate evidence based practice into the health care setting
+8. Demonstrate a thorough understanding of the nature of evidence based practice and its integration into the health care setting

 9. Demonstrate an ability to retrieve, collate and analyse recent literature relevant to the podiatry profession